mdillemuth/my-github-app/README.md

 # my-github-app

-A simple app using the public GitHub API to show information to the person using it
+A simple app that allows users to search for people on GitHub by username and view information about them.

+Try [using the app](https://mdillemuth.github.io/my-github-app/) and finding yourself!

 ![showcase](img/showcase.gif)